I’m Raising My Rates

 Am I worried about this feedback or about losing too much business?
 No. I offer a highly valuable service to every one of my patients and make sure they all have the best experience I can possibly provide.
 I care deeply about them and about getting them feeling and moving better as quickly as possible.
 I am completely confident that my treatments are worth $150/hour (and actually much more if they sprained their ankle and have a competition a few days away).

 I do not say these things arrogantly … I purposely made these statements because I’m trying to reinforce something to my colleagues interested in cash-based PT: Confidence in the value of what you are providing is absolutely vital to a cash-based Physical Therapy practice.
-The way you speak about your services and your treatment prices can be the deciding factor in someone’s decision to see you rather than the insurance-accepting PT down the road.
+The way you speak about your services and your treatment prices can be the deciding factor in someone’s choice to see you rather than the insurance-accepting PT down the road.
 It can affect how motivated patients are to schedule adequate follow up visits, and how compliant they are with their home exercise program.
 It can influence how likely they are to tell others about your services or go online and post a good review of your clinic.
 The list goes on.

 With that said, you can be completely confident in the price tag you place on your services, but go out of business if the value you provide is not congruent with the price, and/or if market factors do not support the price.
 These factors are numerous and covering them would take a book in and of itself … general economic health, geography, area demographics, prices of related services, competitor characteristics, etc.